 Unfortunately, the following companies do not have any form of publically available Environmental, social, and corporate governance policy or statement:

-This does not include my day-to-day Minimalist Travel Wardrobe and Carry-On Packing List For Men that I have listed elsewhere.
+This does not include my day-to-day Minimalist Travel Wardrobe and Carry-On Packing List For Men, which I have listed elsewhere.